Yoo Young-eun

 Yoo Young-eun (born 1990) is a South Korean television director that started her career in KBS.
 She worked as assistant director in drama like Descendants of the Sun, Queen of Mystery, Manhole, and Queen of Mystery 2.
 Her directorial debut as main director was in KBS Drama Special 2018, and she also worked on KBS Drama Special 2019 and KBS Drama Special 2020.
 In 2019, She received the 22nd Gender Equality Award for KBS Drama Special — Socialization: Understanding of Dance.
 She also directed television series How to Buy a Friend (2020) and won the 243rd PD of the Month Award.
 Her first historical drama, Bloody Heart, was screened at the 31st Energa Camerimaju International Film Festival and was longlisted in 2022 Rose d'Or Awards.

+Early life

+Yoo Young-eun's passion for television dramas began at a young age.
+Her interest was sparked by the popular series Winter Sonata when she was in elementary school.
+By the time she reached her third year of middle school, she had decided to pursue a career as a director and started preparing to enter the broadcasting industry.

 Career

+Early Career and Assistant Directing (2012-2017)

-Yoo started her career as director in KBS Drama Department.
-She worked as assistant director in drama like Descendants of the Sun, Queen of Mystery, Manhole, and Queen of Mystery 2.
+Yoo Young-eun began her career in 2012 by joining the KBS Drama Department.
+During this initial phase, she gained experience as an assistant director on several notable KBS dramas, including Descendants of the Sun, Queen of Mystery, Manhole, and Queen of Mystery 2.